Financial-Times/dotcom-page-kit/packages/anvil-middleware-asset-loader/readme.md

 app.get('/', (request, response) => {
   const assetURL = response.locals.assets.use('main.css')

-  response.send('A resource hints will be added to this response for main.css') })
+  response.send('A resource hint will be added to this response for main.css') })
 ```